 Generally, forty one states collect revenue via income tax.
 Two states, New Hampshire and Tennessee, collect taxes on income derived from dividends and interest only, while thirty five states based your income taxes on federal returns.

-For more information on income tax rates and tax preparation, check out the Guide to Tax Planning.
-This site also provides great tips for saving money on your tax return.
 For the latest tax tables, including comparison between states, see The Federation of Tax Administrators.

 State Sales Tax